Now accepting new client matters Toronto · Ontario

 For a straightforward $20,000 unpaid invoice with clear documentation, the total cost of a lawyer through settlement conference might be $2,000 to $3,000 — and many cases settle at that stage.
 If you recover $20,000 plus costs and interest, the return on your legal investment is significant.

 For a $3,000 claim with ambiguous facts and a defendant who may not have assets, the economics are different.
+On smaller claims the fees can swallow the recovery — we work through that math for a typical dispute in is it worth suing for $2,000.
+And because Small Claims Court only handles claims up to the $50,000 monetary limit, larger disputes belong in a different court with a different cost structure.
 A free consultation with a Small Claims Court lawyer helps you assess whether the claim is worth pursuing before you spend anything.

 The most expensive mistake in Small Claims Court is not the filing fee — it's losing a winnable case because you were unprepared.